-Use this basic risk assessment template form to identify, evaluate and manage risks in the general workplace.Download template
+Use this risk assessment template to identify, evaluate and manage risks in the general workplace.Download template

 The maintenance safety procedure, also known as lockout tagout (LOTO), is performed at workstations in various industries to prevent machines and equipment from being inadvertently energized.
 At the same time, they are being maintained or repaired by workers.
 These are technical devices, final control elements of a technical system, such as switches, stop valves or ball valves.

 Maintenance safety is prescribed by industry standards and regulations, yet the LOTO process is still considered one of the most common health and safety violations.
 Following the procedure, protect many lives at work every year.
-Using a checklist as a lockout tagout procedure template and safety checklist, ensure that all machinery and equipment is properly parked, locked out and marked before maintenance checks are carried out.
+Using a lockout tag out procedure checklist will help you to ensure that all machinery and equipment is properly parked, locked out and marked before maintenance checks are carried out.

 A maintenance safety checklist is used by safety officers and managers to ensure that steps are taken to ensure the isolation of energy sources during the maintenance of industrial plant or heavy machinery.
 This is intended to protect machine operators and maintenance workers from hazards such as accidental power-up or contact with hazardous power sources.

 It is necessary to maintain or repair machines and equipment regularly.
-However, this work is potentially dangerous if it is not carried out properly and without the safety interlock.
-The following four steps can be followed by safety officers and assigned personnel to ensure that the maintenance interlock is performed properly.
+However, this work is potentially dangerous if it is not carried out properly and without a safety interlock.
+The following four steps can be followed by safety officers and assigned individually to ensure that the maintenance interlock is performed properly.

 Employees must be notified when a machine or system is to be serviced or repaired.
 So that they do not remove the maintenance fuse.
 Contractors should provide exact information about which machine is to be shut down and for how long.